 SportFlex Iron-On™ has been one of the most popular – and for good reason.

-Although they both work fairly similarly to regular iron on, there are a few things to keep in mind, so today I thought I would share a little bit more about how to work with SportFlex Iron-On™.
+Although it works fairly similarly to regular iron-on, there are a few things to keep in mind, so today I thought I would share a little bit more about how to work with SportFlex Iron-On™ for amazing results.

 In case you aren’t familiar with what SportFlex Iron-On™ is, it is an iron-on material that is designed to stretch – for that reason, it’s ideal for sports shirts, spandex, swimming suits, and maternity clothes.
 It’s also quite thin.

-It comes in a variety of colors and styles, which is really fun.
-Currently I just have black and blue, but I want to place an order for ALL the colors soon.
+It comes in a variety of different colors and styles, which is really fun.
+Currently, I just have black and blue, but I want to place an order for ALL the colors soon.